-For the uninitiated person, becoming a seaman looks deceptively easy.
-Thousands of new graduates flood the seafaring industry every year hoping to fulfill their dreams of seeing the world for free while getting paid in hundreds or thousands of dollars.
 These new cadets, fresh from their school, aspire to help their families by becoming a seaman.
-This is the image that most seafarers and would be seafarers picture out when they started their career in maritime schools.
-And many young students are following their footsteps because of the promise of high pay and uplifted social status visible on social media.
+This is the image that most seafarers and would-be seafarers picture when they start their careers in maritime schools.
+And many young students are following in their footsteps because of the promise of high pay and uplifted social status visible on social media.

 Cost of Becoming a Seaman